Optical Technology Center

 Welcome to the Optical Technology Center (OpTeC), established in 1992 and approved by the Montana Board of Regents in 1995 to promote education and research in the rapidly growing fields of optical science and engineering.
 The Optical Technology Center is a multidisciplinary center at Montana State University, offering opportunities for students, faculty, industry, and other interested partners to learn and work together to find solutions to practical problems and to discover new applications for optical technology.

-OpTeC includes research groups from three university departments across two colleges:
+OpTeC includes research groups from multiple departments and colleges:

 The primary goal of the center is to maintain a nationally competitive optics program that promotes collaboration with local optical industry, leading to economic growth and improved student opportunities in Montana.
 Our area has one of the highest per-capita concentrations of optics and photonics companies represented through the Montana Photonics Industry Alliance.